jyyyyylim/since/README.md

 # since
-quickly count back from present time
+quickly count back from present time, usage intended to be within the scope of a day